How Important is Home-Field Advantage in the NFL?

 Let’s consider the home-field point differential mentioned earlier.
 Under three points isn’t very much.
 So, should we still trust home-field?

-Obviously, matchups matter.
-Home-field didn’t matter much for the Cleveland Browns from 2016 to 2018.
+It comes down to matchups matter.
+Home-field didn’t matter much for the Cleveland Browns from 2016 to 2018, as they were one of the worst teams in football.
 But for more perennial playoff contenders, home field advantage is incredibly important.

 Home-Field as a Team-by-Team Focus

-Since 2008, the Saints have only won their division three times, but they still have the fifth highest win percentage at home during that time.
+From 2008-2021, the Saints won their division three times, but they still have the fifth highest win percentage at home during that time.
 They have gone 7-9 in four seasons since 2008, but still maintain their solid win percentage at home.
 This is because home-field matters.
 Using a large enough sample size, we can see that some teams simply perform better at home.
 You can choose to believe whether it’s the crowd or not, but the statistics don’t lie.
 Before betting on a winner, check their historical home-field win percentage.

 Debunking the Myths of Home-Field Advantage